 Many times I’ve been asked on Facebook and elsewhere if it is possible for a photographer to keep their favorite Sigma lens and get a lens mount swap after making the decision to switch from one camera to the next, and now, finally, I can answer them with the answer they (and I) want to hear!

-As of September 2, 2013, owners of lenses in Sigma’s line of the Sigma Global Vision lenses: Art, Sports, and Contemporary, can now send their lenses in for a mount swap.
-This is a paid service, and lenses will be shipped to our Aizu, Japan factory for the mount conversion.
+Owners of lenses in Sigma’s line of the Sigma Global Vision lenses: Art, Sports, and Contemporary, can now send their lenses in for a mount swap.
+This is a paid service, and lenses will be shipped to our Aizu, Japan factory for the mount conversion service.
 You can read the full details and process here in the press release.
 For photographers, this is great news.

 Previously, there has been a great amount of what you could call “existing lens investment inertia” that made the concept of switching from brand X to brand Y or Z a pretty terrifying financial decision.
 Deciding to swap camera brands to take advantage of improved autofocus for sports action tracking, or a better HDSLR feature set–or any other personal and performance reasons–meant that you’d also be forced to replace all your lenses to match the new lens mount.
 But now, with the Mount Conversion Service from Sigma, you can keep your Art, Sports, and Contemporary lenses, and have them switched to the new camera system.
 (Current SLR lenses that can be converted include the 120-300mm F2.8 DG OS HSM | Sports, 35mm F1.4 DG HSM | Art, 18-35mm F1.8 DC HSM | Art, 30mm F1.4 DC HSM | Art, 17-70mm F2.8-4.0 DC OS HSM | C, and DN lenses for swapping between Micro Four Thirds and Sony E-Mount include the 19mm F2.8 DN | A, 30mm F2.8 DN | A, and 60mm F2.8 DN | A lens.)